 Kale also contains antioxidants such as lutein and beta carotene, both of which can help fight inflammation and reduce the risk of diseases caused by oxidative stress.
 And it’s loaded with fiber, which contributes to good gastrointestinal health.

 The one possible downside to kale’s many benefits is that they’re best obtained when kale is eaten raw.
 Cooking kale can lower its nutrient profile.

 Beets — If you tend toward high blood pressure, then beets are your vegetable.
 In addition to folate and potassium, beets contain a good helping of heart-healthy nitrates, which help keep blood pressure in check.
 In fact, one study showed consuming 500 mg of beet juice significantly lowered blood pressure in healthy adults.

-Fermented vegetables — The great thing about fermenting vegetables like cabbage, carrots, cucumbers and cauliflower is that you get a healthy dose of probiotics in addition to the vegetables’ existing nutrients.
+Fermented vegetables — The great thing about fermenting vegetables like cabbage, carrots, cucumbers, cauliflower, and even fermented beets, is that you get a healthy dose of probiotics in addition to the vegetables’ existing nutrients.
 Probiotics help balance your gut microbiota and keep it robust, which not only leads to better gastrointestinal health but can actually improve brain health as well, according to some studies.